Easy Endometriosis Diet Plan and 10 Self-Care Strategies

 7-day endometriosis diet plan (Anti inflammatory diet for endometriosis)

-This comprehensive 7-day endometriosis diet plan includes foods that are known to reduce inflammation and alleviate endometriosis pain.
+This comprehensive 7-day endometriosis diet plan includes foods and endometriosis diet recipes that are known to reduce inflammation and alleviate endometriosis pain.

 Day 1: